top of page

 The centerpiece of the afternoon was a vertical tasting of Stag's Leap Wine Cellars SLV Cabernet Sauvignon across six vintages: 2023, 2019, 2001, 1997, 1987, and 1973.

-A Quick Look Back: The Judgment of Paris
+A Quick Look Back: The Judgment Of Paris

-Six Napa Valley Cabernet Sauvignons were matched against four top Bordeaux First Growths, while six California Chardonnays faced off against four white Burgundies.
+Growths, while six California Chardonnays faced off against four white Burgundies.
 The tasting panel?
 Eleven French judges, all tasting the wine blind (meaning they did not know what was in the glass).
 The outcome stunned the world!

 Not only did Chateau Montelena (from Calistoga) win the white wine category, but the red wine category was also taken by the 1973 Stag's Leap Wine Cellars Cabernet Sauvignon, forever cementing Napa’s place on the global wine map.

 The event was largely dismissed at first, with minimal press coverage.
-Fortunately, George M. Taber of Time magazine was present to document history in the making.
+Fortunately, George M. Taber of Time Magazine was present to document history in the making.

 The Underdog Story That Changed Everything